brummett/Devel-hdb/README.md

 For arrays, hashes and globs, click on the blue circle to collapse/expand it

+Click on the checkbox to turn the expression into a watchpoint.
+Execution will stop if the expression's value changes.
+Watchpoint values are evaluated in list context.
+Execution will stop if the list's length changes or if any of the first-level elements changes values.
+It will not recurse further down into data structures.

 ### Stack

 The current stack is shown to the left of the code pane.
 The inital program